Cross-manager operationsยถ

 Todo

-Add arguments to installed command, or an --installed boolean flag to search so we can reduce the searched packages to those installed.
+Add an --installed boolean flag to search to reduce the searched packages to those already installed. (installed itself now accepts a QUERY argument to filter its own listing.)

 See alsoยถ